Explore this course:

 We teach through lectures, seminars, workshops and research exercises.

-You’re assessed by essays, examinations and a dissertation.
+You’re assessed by essays, examinations, presentations and a research portfolio.

 You must have one of the following: